The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 On instructions from the President of Ukraine, the Embassy of Ukraine in the United States is working to recognize the Holodomor as a genocide of the Ukrainian people and spread the truth about this tragic event in the United States.
 Great help provides the Ukrainian diaspora.

-“First, you need to tell the truth.
-It was a crime against the Ukrainian people, of which there is a huge amount of documentary evidence.
-This has historical as well as personal weight for those who survived the Holodomor and for those who lost their loved ones during this tragedy, ”said Ambassador of Ukraine Valeriy Chaly.
+“First of all, you need to tell the truth.
+This was a crime against the Ukrainian people, for which there is a huge amount of documentary evidence.
+This has historical as well as personal weight for those who survived the Holodomor, and for those who lost their loved ones during this tragedy,” said Ambassador of Ukraine Valeriy Chaly.

-“Secondly, the recognition of the Holodomor as genocide of the Ukrainian people is important in today's hybrid war with Russia.
+“Secondly, recognition of the Holodomor as genocide of the Ukrainian people is important in today’s hybrid war with Russia.
 This shows that Ukraine and Russia have chosen radically different development paths.
 We speak the truth, value every life and insist on human rights.
-They spread misinformation, rehabilitate Stalin and neglect human lives, are indifferent to both the millions tortured by hunger then and the tens of thousands of those killed and tortured today - Ukrainian servicemen, civilians in the occupied territories of Donbass and even their own soldiers and the so-called separatists, who supported their killer scenario.
+They spread disinformation, rehabilitate Stalin and neglect human lives, treat indifferently both the millions tortured by hunger then and the tens of thousands killed and tortured today - Ukrainian military personnel, civilians in the occupied territories of Donbass and even their own soldiers and so-called separatists who supported their murderous scenario.

-And the recognition of the Holodomor as genocide by the United States shows that they share Ukraine's attitude to this tragedy - from the historical, political and human points of view, ”he said in an interview with the Voice of America.
+And the recognition of the Holodomor as genocide by the United States shows that they share Ukraine’s attitude to this tragedy - from historical, political and human points of view,” he said in an interview with Voice of America.

 The ambassador noted that this decision of the Senate at the local level would have been impossible without the tremendous work of Ukrainians in America, primarily the Committee on the recognition of the Holodomor as genocide and the Ukrainian Congress Committee, as well as support from other diasporas.